nadu-pitt/nadu-pitt.github.io/research.md

 ## Trust and Situational Awareness in Human-Automation Teaming {#bm4}
 <p></p>

-The advances in artificial intelligence (AI) and machine learning are driving a new generation of intelligent systems.
-However, as these systems become more complex, human operators often treat automation as a mysterious black box, lacking appropriate trust and situational awareness needed for effective collaboration.
-To address this challenge, our research designs and evaluates interfaces that enhance situational awareness through varying information types, timing, and modalities to improve system transparency.
-By providing operators with relevant and timely information, our work helps them build appropriate trust, make informed decisions, and collaborate more effectively with intelligent systems.
-Application domains include automated vehicles, automated decision aids (e.g., military operations and medical diagnosis), and general algorithms.
+Advances in artificial intelligence (AI) and machine learning are powering a new generation of intelligent systems.
+However, as these systems grow more complex, human operators often perceive them as black boxes, leading to gaps in situational awareness and inappropriate levels of trust, which hinder effective collaboration.
+To address these challenges, our research models user dynamics in trust and situational awareness, and designs and evaluates interfaces that enhance transparency through diverse information types, timing, and modalities.
+By improving system transparency, we aim to help users build appropriate trust, make informed decisions, and collaborate more effectively with intelligent systems.
+Application domains include automated vehicles, drones, robots, automated decision aids (e.g., military operations and medical diagnosis), and general algorithms.